nugaon/SWIPs/SWIPs/swip-19.md

 #### The stake deposit endpoint:

-From previous function we now have the one where we don't send nodes addrees it is auto picked from sender and calculated
+From previous function we now have the one where we don't send nodes address it is auto picked from sender and calculated

 `function depositStake(bytes32 _nonce, uint256 _amount)`